TJAdryan/jekyll_blog/_posts/2025-06-29-Better-Pipelines-with-Dagster.md

 tags: [Dagster, data pipelines, Python, orchestration, data engineering]
 ---

 I am always looking for ways to improve my data pipelines, and Dagster has been really good to me so far.
 I am definitely planning on diving further into it in the future but my initial experiences have been favorable.
 Of course, I ran into a a few issues.
-But mostly I was able to get things up and running, without too much trouble.
+But mostly I was able to get things up and running, without too much trouble, and get value from using it right away.

 I tried to keep it simple, flowing from the NYC Open Data API through various Dagster assets, eventually feeding into both static PNG charts and the dynamic Streamlit dashboard.